 Table of contents

 Germany is no stranger to the modern culinary zeitgeist: healthy food, sustainability, simplicity, and purity of flavors; it’s the call to arms.
 The Neue Küche, or new cuisine, is spearheaded by a diverse genus of chefs from across the globe.
-Germany is now home to a dizzying array of Michelin-starred restaurants, second only to France.
+As a result, Germany is now home to a dizzying array of Michelin-starred restaurants, second only to France.

 Foodwise, Germany can roughly be divided in north and south, cold weather and maritime products are seen in northern food.
 In contrast, French, Swiss, and Austrian cultural influences can be found in southern cuisines.